 Homework: You learn math through your right arm.
-Homework will be approximately weekly.
-(See HW schedule.)
+Homework will be Mondays, plus on the last day of class.
 Homework will not be done online using MyMathLab.
 It will be problems from the book, turned in on paper.
 Please fold your homework vertically and write your name on the outside.
 Also, please staple.
 It's best to staple before coming to class.
 Please remove any paper scraps if you use notebook paper.
 Homework will be graded for completeness, but you must show your work.
 You may (and are encouraged) to work on homework with other students, but every student must turn in an individual assignment.
-Also, you are encouraged to ask HW questions in class, as time allows, and come to office hours for HW help.
-There will be 7 homeworks during the term through March 7, 5 points each.
-So there are 35 points possible from homework.
+Also, you are encouraged to come to office hours for HW help.
+There will be 8 homeworks during the term, 6 points each.
+So there are 48 points possible from homework.
 Late homework will earn no credit.

 Exams: The exams will focus on only the most recent material.
 On exam days, there will be review for about 45 minutes.
 Then the test will take place in the second half of class.
-The final exam is scheduled for two hours, and is during finals week, and will cover the entire semester.
+The final exam takes place on the last day of class, is two hours, and will cover the entire semester.
 Test problems will be similar in style to problems done in class and on homework.
 Tests will be closed book, closed notes.
 You do not get a page of notes.
 Calculators will be allowed on a minority of problems.

-Please turn off (or silence) and put away all noise-making and/or Internet devices, including phones and Internet watches.
+For exams, please turn off (or silence) and put away all noise-making and/or Internet devices, including phones and Internet watches.
 Also, students are not allowed to leave the room during an exam.
 If you leave the room, then you are done.
 Please be aware of this rule as you prepare for the exams.

 Make-up exams will be given only for serious and compelling reasons (illness, jury duty, military duty, your wedding, etc. Please provide appropriate documentation.)
 If you are feeling ill before a test starts, let me know before the test starts.
 Additionally, make-up exams are allowed only if I am notified before the exam is given.
 Email works well.
-Makeup exams, if allowed, will probably be given the following Saturday, at 10AM, at Pocket-Greenhaven Library, 7335 Gloria Drive, Sacramento CA 95831.
+Makeup exams, if allowed, will probably be given the following Friday, at 10AM, at Pocket-Greenhaven Library, 7335 Gloria Drive, Sacramento CA 95831.